 QoS is enabled to facilitate convenience, but when you face issues originating from QoS, you must disable it on your Discord.

-- Open your Discord application on your desktop.
+- Open the Discord application on your desktop.

 - Open “User Settings” by clicking the gear icon.

-- Navigate to the “App Settings” section and tap on the “Voice & Video” option.
+- Navigate to the “App Settings” section and click the “Voice & Video” option.

-- Under the “Quality of Service,” disable the option for “Enabling QoS High Packet Priority.”
+- Under “Quality of Service,” disable the “Enable Quality of Service High Packet Priority” option.

 Once you do, restart your Discord application to see if that fixed the errors you were experiencing before.